What to Expect in a Romiromi SessionA Kōrero from Usha

 Aftercare: Let the Steam Settle

 After a session, rest is essential.
-Don’t head straight back into the gym, a stressful workplace, or emotional situations.
+Avoid returning immediately to intense environments; such as the gym, stressful work, or emotionally demanding situations.
 Your tinana (body), hinengaro (mind), and wairua (spirit) need time to integrate what has been released.

 “He manawanui, he atawhai mōu anō”.